 Conclusion

 Nothing happens without hard work.
-Although the D7 chord is somewhat tricky to learn, continuous practice makes your learning simple.
+Although the D7 is somewhat tricky to learn, continuous practice makes your learning simple.